Request Free Consultation.

 - A court crier for a Philadelphia Traffic Court judge was charged with vehicular homicide for a fatal DUI.

 It is important to have qualified legal representation after an accident with a drunk driver.
 The individual with the DUI is most likely going to fight the charge in order to avoid the fines and penalties that come with it.
 Should he or she successfully overturn the DUI charge, it could have an impact on your case and the results you end up with.
-This is where an experienced Philadelphia DUI accident lawyer can help.
+This is where a nearby experienced Philadelphia DUI accident lawyer can help.

 What our Accident Claim Victim Clients Have to Say on Google